-- Martin Golasowski from IT4Innovations together with his colleagues from the German Leibniz-Rechenzentrum shone with their presentation entitled A transnational data system for HPC/Cloud-Computing Workflows based on iRODS/EUDAT at the iRODS User Group Meeting 2021.
-Their paper was about the use of iRODS technology for data transfer between HPC centres in the LEXIS project.
+- Martin Golasowski from IT4Innovations, together with his colleagues from the German Leibniz-Rechenzentrum shone with their presentation entitled A transnational data system for HPC/Cloud-Computing Workflows based on iRODS/EUDAT at the iRODS User Group Meeting 2021.
+Their paper was about using iRODS technology for data transfer between HPC centres in the LEXIS project.

 - The IO-SEA project, of which IT4Innovations is a part, has started.
-The aim of the project is to develop a data management and storage platform using the latest advances in artificial intelligence and machine learning to plan and optimise data transfers.
+The project aims to develop a data management and storage platform using the latest advances in artificial intelligence and machine learning to plan and optimise data transfers.

-- At IT4Innovations, we developed a simulation that helped in setting up a large-scale vaccination centre at Černá louka in Ostrava.
+- At IT4Innovations, we developed a simulation that helped set up a large-scale vaccination centre at Černá louka in Ostrava.

 - IT4Innovations is part of the ACROSS project, which will develop a platform combining HPC, Big Data, and AI.
-This will support applications in the fields of aviation, climate, weather, and energy.
+This will support applications in aviation, climate, weather, and energy.

 - We are involved in the LIGATE project, which will use European supercomputing systems to improve computer-aided drug design.